bclynch/pomb-old/README.md

 ### Top Priorities

 - Work on separate page for junctures beyond the trip viewer for more information like data if avail and otherwise.
 Could show graphs, map with specific part visited etc.
-    - Need to add posts, description
+    - Need to add posts
     - Fix flickr banner algorithm.
 It sucks
 - Place newsletter component around (blog posts, w/e)
 - Need way to edit trips and junctures!
     - Probably just flesh out user dashboard a little with a btn to open up modal and edit
 - Add name of user with link on gallery modal
 - infinite scroll hub page
+- Flesh out user profile - Would be nice to have stats for countries visited + % of world etc
 - Mobile usage!
+- Add to data model for views / likes
 - Make sure ready to take live https://github.com/thedaviddias/Front-End-Checklist
 - AWS domain email for S3 + RDS
 - Currently trying to get application online